 Over-activated Sympathetic system is linked to many disease states including diabetes, heart failure and obesity.
 Emerging evidence suggests that empagliflozin may also reduce the activity of the SNS, possibly explaining the finding of improved cardiovascular outcomes in diabetic patients in the recent trial.
 It is currently unclear regarding the significance of empagliflozin’s effect on organs outside of the kidney.
 By testing the impact of empagliflozin on patients with end stage renal failure who do not produce urine (anuric), it will be possible to estimate these extra-renal effects as without significant urine production there will be no increase in glucose loss from the kidney.
 This study has therefore been designed to assess the effectiveness of empagliflozin in reducing sympathetic nerve activity (blood pressure, weight, blood sugar levels, etc) in 20 individuals with end stage renal failure who are anuric.
 The Therapeutic Goods Administration (TGA) recommends that Empagliflozin is not used in people with severe renal impairment (eGFR <30).
 This study aims to provide more data on the safety of this medication in this population, in addition to other expected benefits.

-This study has been funded by the Royal Perth Hospital (RPH) Research Foundation and designed by Dr Srivathsan Thiruvengadam and Dr Awf Abdulrahman Shaban of the Nephrology Department.
+Dobney hypertension Centre and East Metropolitan Health Service will provide in kind support for the study This study is designed by Dr Srivathsan Thiruvengadam and Dr Awf Abdulrahman Shaban of the Nephrology Department.

 WHAT PARTICIPATION IN THE STUDY INVOLVES